Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 The license request workflow defined here exists to enable the following goals to be achieved without the need to customize the DASH client with logic specific to a [=DRM system=] or license server implementation:

 1. Provide proof of authorization if the license server requires the DASH client to prove that the user being served has the rights to use the requested [=content keys=].
-1. Execute the license request workflow driven purely by the MPD, without any need for project-specific customization of the DASH client logic.
+1. Execute the license request workflow driven purely by the MPD, without any need for [=solution-specific logic and configuration=].
 1. Detect common error scenarios and present an understandable message to the user.

 The proof of authorization is optional and the need to attach it to a license request is indicated by the presence of `dashif:authzurl` in the [=DRM system configuration=].
 The proof of authorization is a [[!jwt|JSON Web Token]] in compact encoding (the `aaa.bbb.ccc` form) returned as the HTTP response body when the DASH client performs a GET request to this URL.
 The token is attached to a license request in the HTTP `Authorization` header with the `Bearer` type.
 For details, see [[#CPS-lr-model]].